major/scratch/enable-sysadmin-swap-20210514/post.md

 [Born in the 1960's]: https://en.wikipedia.org/wiki/Memory_paging#History
 [recommend swap memory]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/managing_storage_devices/getting-started-with-swap_managing-storage-devices

+## Overview of swap

+Swap exists on most systems as a partition on a disk.
+After partitioning, administrators format the partition with `mkswap`, enable it with `swapon`, and the kernel instantly sees available swap memory.
+Systems without an available partition can use a swap file, which is just a file on an existing filesystem that is formatted with `mkswap` and enabled.

+Both methods work well, but putting swap on a partition leads to better performance since you skip the overhead of a swap file on an existing partition.

+When system RAM is scarce, Linux can store memory pages in swap to avoid killing processes and crashing the system.
+Disks are much slower than system RAM and this reduces system performance until system RAM is freed.
+If memory usage continues climbing to the point where system RAM and swap are fully exhausted, the OOM killer appears and begins killing processes until enough RAM is available.

+The long-standing advice on swap size is double the size of your system's RAM.
+For example, allocate 2GB of swap for systems with 1GB of system RAM.
+Although this ratio works well for smaller systems, it doesn't scale up for systems with hundreds of gigabytes of system RAM.

 ## The case for swap on cloud

 The rise of microservices (small, interconnected services that form a large